British Gas Energy Trust - How to Apply in 2021

 - Only the account holder who pays the energy bill can be awarded a grant.
 If they cannot apply by themselves (due to disability, for example), this circumstance must be explained and backed up with documentation in order for someone else to apply on their behalf.

 - The British Gas Energy Trust strongly advises applicants to get money or debt advice before applying.
 This will give the applicant a better chance of getting a British Gas energy grant.

 - It is really important to reply to any request for further documents within the 30 days even if you do not have the requested documents yet, otherwise they will close your application.
 Depending on personal circumstances, they may give you more time to submit the required information, but you must communicate with them within that initial 30 day period.

 - All documentation you provide must be from the past three months except for annual benefit letters or if any of the following apply: you are a pensioner; you receive benefits; you receive disability allowances.

 - If you receive care from a support worker or carer, you can ask the British Gas Energy Trust to contact them so that they can assist with your application.
 Your information will be kept secure.

-- You live in England, Wales or Scotland (sorry Northern Ireland, you’re not included in this one)
+- You live in England, Wales or Scotland.

 Check with your money advisor if this is the right time for you to apply.
 If you’re currently having your benefits reviewed or you’re waiting for a decision to be made about the benefits you receive it might be best for you to wait until that is finalised before you apply for the Energy Trust.